influxdata/telegraf/plugins/serializers/extr/README.md

 # EXTR

-The `extr` output data format converts metrics into JSON documents, combining those sequential metrics matching name, tags, and timestamps into a single JSON metric, combining the fields of each metric into an array of fields.
+The `extr` output data format converts metrics into JSON documents, performing the following operatins on batched metrics:
+   - Combines sequential metrics matching name, tags, and timestamps into a single JSON metric, combining the fields of each metric into an array of fields.
+   - Groups metric fields appended with _min, _max, _avg
+        usage_min=1,usage_max=100,usage_avg-50
+        --> "usage":{"avg":50,"max":100,"min":1}
+   - Groups metric fields appended with _key. ifIndex_key=1, name_key="1:2"
+       --> "key":{ifIndex:1, name:"1:2:}
+   - Groups like metric names into a toplevel map.
+Name of group is same as name, but with first char lowercase "fanStats" :[{grouped_FanStats_Metric1}, {grouped_FanStats_Metric2} ]

+*extr serializer batches metrics by default.

 ### Configuration

 ```toml